iden3/snarkjs/README.md

 npm install -g snarkjs@latest
 ```

-If you're seeing an error, try prefixing both commands with `sudo`.
+If you're seeing an error, try prefixing both commands with `sudo` and running them again.

 ### Understand the `help` command